TatianaFokina/TatianaFokina/README.md

 ## Currently learning 🎓

-- Preparing for IAAP CPACC certification
+- Preparing for Trusted Tester
 - New CSS features (because there are a lot of them, so hard to stay updated)
 - How JavaScript works on a deep level
-- Automated testing
-- How to debug efficiently, like a ninja
+- How to debug efficiently, like a ninja.

-And the last but not least, how to survive in this world as a late-diagnosed autistic adult 🙃.
+And the last but not least, how to survive in this world as a late-diagnosed autistic adult 🙃

 ## Get in touch 🫰